Enegnei/JacobAppelbaumLeavesTor/JacobAppelbaumLeavesTor.md

 > [I still get contacted by people who J•c•b App•lb••m raped, in case anyone was wondering about the extent of that man's harm. literally someone contacted me this month.
 I'm reminded of this because I recently heard he's been sniffing around at a comeback.
 June 2016 - January 2017 was a wild fucking ride for me, but no regrets](https://archive.is/pJYBe).

+On February 10th 2022, Macrina tweeted "[someday I'm gonna write a 'so you wanna expose a sexual predator' field guide](https://archive.is/fX55j)," referencing Appelbaum and those who expressed support for him (see '[*Our Response*](https://github.com/Enegnei/JacobAppelbaumLeavesTor/blob/master/JacobAppelbaumLeavesTor.md#our-response)').

 #### Isis Lovecruft

 > [Forest](https://archive.is/bUw87): "Sometime around 5 o'clock in the morning, I woke up very confused and startled because my pants were unzipped and Jake's arm was wrapped around me, his hands in my underwear" ([February 1st, 2016](https://archive.is/1x40b#selection-647.0-649.0)).